 2020 in its madness has gifted me the opportunity to stop, reflect, and understand what this blog is about, and how it will be going forward.
 My intention is to write about my experiences of traveling the world solo, with loved ones, with whoever comes along.
 And while I won’t be throwing SEO out the window — it has made me a better writer in its challenges — I am bringing my own voice back into informational-style posts about what I recommend for your own journey in each destination.
 With this renewed vision in mind, I have so many exciting developments in store!
 I hope you’ll come along for the ride. ❤️

 I hadn’t used an alarm in weeks.
 Not since I left the U.S. six weeks prior.
 It was absolutely exhilarating.
 With only the sun’s rays to wake me, I rolled over and checked the time.
 Twenty minutes later, I was on a leisurely walk to get my daily coconut coffee.
-Vietnamese coffee culture is unparalleled, and I could only be enticed to get out of the hotel uncaffeinated by the promise of its dewy sweetness.
+Vietnamese coffee culture is unparalleled–I could only be enticed to get out of the hotel uncaffeinated by the promise of its dewy sweetness.
 Today would be long, and I needed to start it off on the right foot.

 “Oh, Hanoi’s on lockdown.”
 I heard the stranger’s voice in my mind from the day prior as I sipped my coconut coffee.
 I’d met an Australian girl on a tour to Sun World Ba Na Hills, who’d just come from there.
 I knew Covid-19 existed, but its danger was not yet widely known.
 It became known to me in that moment.
 Potently.

 A city, an entire capital city locked down that was not in a country where the virus originated.
 At the time, the coronavirus was spreading rapidly, and mercilessly, within Europe, thousands of miles away from where we sat.
-As it turns out, a Vietnamese socialite traveled to Italy as the virus spread there like wildfire, and boarded a Vietnam Airlines flight home to Hanoi.
+As it turns out, a Vietnamese socialite traveled to Italy as the virus spread there like wildfire, then boarded a Vietnam Airlines flight home to Hanoi.

 She was infected, and (likely) didn’t know it.